-Research by CIPHR reveals that nearly a quarter (22%) of UK workers don’t regularly check their payslips.
+Research by HR and payroll software provider CIPHR reveals that nearly a quarter (22%) of UK workers don’t regularly check their payslips.
 Despite their importance for keeping track of our pay, as many as one in twelve people (8%) admit that they rarely (or never) look at them.

 So, why should we?
 And, what details do we need to check when we do?
 CIPHR asked payroll expert Jon Lee for some pointers.
 As head of payroll bureau services at CIPHR’s sister company PBS, a payroll software and service provider, Jon and his team process payroll and BACS salary payments for 94,000 employees, across 500 organisations every month.

 Here are his top five reasons why it’s essential to check payslips regularly: